 WWE SummerSlam 2019 In Toronto

-It seems that either Sasha Banks was misinformed or trying to throw people off the scent when she mentioned in an interview that SummerSlam was actually going back to Los Angeles for next year.
-I’d like to think it’s the latter as if it’s the former, it makes her look like she doesn’t know what she’s talking about, and we all know that Uncle Vince doesn’t like that in his Superstars
+It seems that either Sasha Banks was misinformed or trying to throw people off the scent when she mentioned in an interview that SummerSlam was going back to Los Angeles for next year.
+I want to think it’s the latter as if it’s the former, it makes her look like she doesn’t know what she’s talking about, and we all know that Uncle Vince doesn’t like that in his Superstars.

 This is big news for WWE fans north of the American border.
-Not only have they had Impact Wrestling run shows up there, but now the biggest promotion on the planet to being there for the first time in 15 years.
+Not only have they had Impact Wrestling run shows up there, but now the most significant promotion on the planet to being there for the first time in 15 years.
 Good times to be a Canadian fan.

 Fan Power Changes Storyline Progression

-According to John Pollock of Post Wrestling, WWE might be altering The Irish Lasskicker’s creative direction based on recent fan’s reaction.
-He was backstage at Toronto (where Smackdown was being filmed this week) and was told by sources at the venue that the tweaks to Lynch’s direction will take place over the next few weeks, with the usual babyface versus heel story being ditched with both Flair and Becky not playing either role, a more “tweener” role as you will.
+According to John Pollock of Post Wrestling, WWE might alter the Irish Lasskicker’s creative direction based on recent fan’s reactions.
+He was backstage in Toronto (where Smackdown was being filmed this week).
+He was told by sources at the venue that the tweaks to Lynch’s direction will take place over the next few weeks, with the usual babyface versus heel story being ditched with both Flair and Becky not playing either role, a more “tweener” role as you will.

 WWE Heading Back To Saudi Arabia

-It seems that money talks as it looks like the WWE are going back on the gravy train to Saudi Arabia for the second time in a year.
+It seems that money talks as it looks like the WWE are going back to Saudi Arabia for the second time in a year.

-PWInsider confirmed that the company will be back in KSA on Friday, November 2nd, just a few short days after their first ever Women’s only PPV, Evolution.
+PWInsider confirmed that the company would be back in KSA on Friday, November 2nd, just a few short days after their first-ever Women’s only PPV, Evolution.

-Many are saying that the second Saudi show was agreed upon before the announcement of Evolution, and that Evolution was created to stop potential blowback for not using of the women’s division at the Saudi Arabia show once again.
-As of time writing, it hasn’t been confirmed that the show will be shown on the WWE Network, but as the first one was, it’s pretty spot on that the second one will.
+Many are saying that the second Saudi show was agreed upon before the announcement of Evolution.
+Evolution was created to stop potential blowback for not using the women’s division at the Saudi Arabia show once again.
+As of time writing, it hasn’t been confirmed that the show will be shown on the WWE Network.
+But as the first one was, it’s pretty spot on that the second one will.

 Myself?
-I’m of the opinion that Vince signed this 10-year deal with the Saudi’s with one hand tied behind his back.
-It’s quite possible that they’ve told Vince when they want the promotion in their country and he’s just had to take his lumps and say yes.
+I think that Vince signed this 10-year deal with the Saudis with one hand tied behind his back.
+It’s entirely possible that they’ve told Vince when they want the promotion in their country.
+He’s just had to take his lumps and say yes.

-Of course, I could be 100% wrong as it’s common knowledge that Uncle Vince hates to relinquish any facet of control over his company, but he’s also a businessman that has shareholders to answer to.
+Of course, I could be 100% wrong.
+As it’s common knowledge that Uncle Vince hates to relinquish any facet of control over his company.
+Still, he’s also a businessman that has shareholders that he has to report for.

-And that wraps up this week’s Week In Review dudes and dudette’s!
+And that wraps up this week’s Week In Review kid’s!